 As a Yelp reviewer puts it, "There is no one single thing that by itself would be considered that bad, but all of them together just makes this arena bad."

-5. Wells Fargo Center: Philadelphia 76ers
+5. Wells Fargo Center

 This arena has been around since 1996 and is on its fourth name.
 It started as the CoreStates Center, then became the First Union Center, then the Wachovia Center, and since 2010 it has been called the Wells Fargo Center.

-All banks.
-(Did we just put you in the mood to open a savings account?)
 The often-rechristened arena has never seen a championship, and the City of Brotherly Love has started to get frustrated with the lack of banners in the rafters.

-Wells Fargo is an OK arena, but as a multi-sport venue, it lacks the original design motifs that you see in basketball-specific facilities.
+Wells Fargo Center is an OK arena, but as a multi-sport venue, it lacks the original design motifs that you see in basketball-specific facilities.
 "Certainly not the most impressive arena," writes one Yelper.

-4. Staples Center: Los Angeles Clippers
+NBA team: Los Angeles Clippers

+In 2021, the Staples Center changed its name to the Crypto.com Arena.
 Some of you might feeling little hot under the collar right now, thinking, "Staples Center in the bottom five?!?
 WHAT ARE YOU ON!!?!?"
 Well, there's a distinction here.

 Going to an LA Lakers game at Staples Center can be epic.
-Seeing a Clippers game, not so much.
+Seeing a Clippers game, however, not so much.
 With the Clips averaging 1,500 fewer people per game than the Lakers (and at lower ticket prices), the experience lacks the same punch.

 As one fan puts it beautifully, on Yelp: "Been to Staples Center a couple of times for Lakers games.
 Don't know why someone would come here to see the Clippers."

-3. Talking Stick Resort Arena: Phoenix Suns
+3. Talking Stick Resort Arena